-- Skyr: You will see this yogurt taking a huge part of the shelves at the grocery stores, and I ate it everyday for breakfast.
+- Skyr: You will see this yogurt taking a huge part of the shelves at the grocery stores, and I ate it every day for breakfast.
 It is made by separating skim milk from cream, the milk is then pasteurized, and live cultures from previous batches of skyr are added.
-When the product has thickened, it is then filtered, and various flavors added, like vanilla or berries and more recently mango, coconut.
+When the product has thickened, it is then filtered, and various flavors are added, like vanilla or berries and more recently mango, and coconut.
 Delicious and great protein source!

-- FAST FOOD IS EVERYWHERE – Hot dog, hamburger, french fries, pizza, and fish and chips are EVERYWHERE!
+- FAST FOOD IS EVERYWHERE – Hot dogs, hamburgers, french fries, pizza, and fish and chips are EVERYWHERE!
 If you are looking for a quick fix for your hunger, you are covered and won’t have a hard time finding anything listed on this menu.

 CONTROVERSIAL MEAT IN ICELAND: DO NOT EAT!

 In the past, struggling coastal communities in Iceland had to use all of the natural resources available for survival – Including eating horses, whales, and puffin meat.
 But nowadays thankfully we no longer live in a survival mode.
 If the tourists stop this nonsense habit and do not sustain this type of behavior, we can stop restaurants and local shops from continuing this practice.